 Exams and Tests

-A urine test that checks for high levels of "neutral" amino acids and normal levels of other amino acids may be done for this disorder.
+The health care provider will order a urine test to check for high levels of neutral amino acids.
+The levels of other amino acids may be normal.

 - Avoiding sun exposure by wearing protective clothing and using a sunscreen with a protection factor of 15 or higher